Hegen: Sales and Marketing

 Hegen products were first launched in Singapore, but have since expanded internationally through online marketing and e-commerce into 16 other markets.
 The brand's growth is now primarily driven by online sales following the onset of the COVID-19 pandemic, which caused the disruption of many of the brand's physical retail channels.
 It opens its first concept space in Motherswork Great World in 2022.

 Products

 Hegen produces pumping, storage and feeding products for breastfeeding mothers and babies, primarily the PCTO Express-Store-Feed system, as well as the PCTO electric breast pump.

 Awards, accolades and recognition

 Hegen's Express-Store-Feed system won the Good Design Award in 2018, while the PCTO Double Electric Breast Pump won the same award in 2019.
+Its All-Rounder Cup also won the Red Dot design award in 2023.

 On Singles' Day 2017, Hegen became the first Singaporean brand to appear live on Feng Kuang Boss, China's e-commerce giant Alibaba's 24-hour livestreaming variety show cum brand showcase.

 As a brand, Hegen has also won a silver Stevie Award in 2020.
+In 2023, they clinched 11th place at the Enterprise 50 awards.

 Hegen has been mentioned as an example of successful Singapore business by several Singapore government figures, including Prime Minister Lee Hsien Loong in his 2021 National Day Rally and Minister for Trade and Industry, S Iswaran.